arooj-ilyas/arooj-ilyas/README.md

 -->

 - :muscle: I’m currently working with the School of Code to become a full-stack web developer!
-- 🌱 I’m currently learning full-stack Javascript, HTML, CSS, React and lots more
+- 🌱 I’m currently learning full-stack Javascript, Node.js, HTML, CSS, React and lots more
 - 🤔 I’m looking for help with entering the world of tech
 - 📫 How to reach me: arooj-ilyas@hotmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I studied Manufacturing Engineering at university and have some career experience in Marketing before making the switch to the full-stack developer life!
+- ⚡ Fun fact: I studied Manufacturing Engineering at university and have some career experience in Retail and Marketing before making the switch to the full-stack developer life!